Borders (retailer): Kmart and Waldenbooks

 Borders was acquired in 1992 by Kmart, which had also acquired mall-based book chain Waldenbooks eight years earlier.
 Kmart had struggled with the book division, having tinkered with assortment and later discounting.
 In the Borders acquisition, Kmart merged the two companies in hopes that the experienced Borders senior management could bail out floundering Waldenbooks.
 Instead, many of the Borders senior management team left the company, leaving behind an even larger and more unwieldy division for Kmart executives to handle on the heels of aggressive expansions by rivals Barnes & Noble and Crown Books.
 Facing fiscal problems and pressure from stockholders, Kmart spun off Borders in 1995, in a structured stock-purchase plan.
 The new company was initially called Borders-Walden Group but renamed Borders Group by year end.

 In 1994, Borders briefly operated All Wound Up, a mall-based toy and novelty store.
 Most All Wound Up stores were seasonal kiosks in shopping malls.

-Borders was rumoured to open stores in Canada, starting with a 50000 ft2 retail store in Toronto.
+Borders was rumored to open stores in Canada, starting with a 50000 ft2 retail store in Toronto.
 However, this was rejected for failing to meet Canadian ownership regulations for book retailers.

-At one point, the highest-grossing location in the U.S. was a remodelled and expanded store in Puerto Rico, generating $17 million in sales annually.
+At one point, the highest-grossing location in the U.S. was a remodeled and expanded store in Puerto Rico, generating $17 million in sales annually.
 Another notably large and successful location in the U.S. was located at 5 World Trade Center in New York City, but the store sustained damage and was closed following the September 11 attacks.